-Seventy years ago one of the greatest amphibious assaults in history was launched from the south coast of England.
-And within a matter of hours, 7,000 vessels had landed 156,000 troops on the beaches of Normandy.
+In June 1944, one of the greatest amphibious assaults in history was launched from the south coast of England.
+Within a matter of hours, 7,000 vessels had landed 156,000 troops on the beaches of Normandy.
 It was a manoeuvre that changed the course of the war and tested innovations in science and engineering for the first time.

-On this programme, engineer Rob Bell looks at the nuts and bolts which made such a staggering invasion possible.
-From giant troop carrying gliders to tanks that could drive on water.
-How necessity really did become the mother of invention.
-Like all new inventions - not all of them worked and resulted in devastating consequences.
+In this programme, engineer Rob Bell looks at the nuts and bolts which made such a staggering invasion possible - from giant troop-carrying gliders to tanks that could drive on water - and how necessity really did become the mother of invention.
+Like all new inventions, not all of them worked and resulted in devastating consequences.
 We find out why.
 This is the science of D-Day.

 D-Day fact file